sommcoder/jsx-to-suitescript-transpiler/README.md

-# maybe we can call this project 'JSSX' : 'JavaScript to SuiteScript Extension'
+# "JSSX" - a JavaScript to SuiteScript Babel Plugin